Arifin Tasrif: Ambassadorship

-On 13 March 2017, Tasrif was appointed Indonesia's Ambassador to Japan and Micronesia by Joko Widodo.
+On the 13th of March 2017, Tasrif was appointed Indonesia's Ambassador to Japan and Micronesia by Joko Widodo.
 Tasrif had previously worked in Japan for two years starting in 1986 as an engineer.
-During this period, he was involved in the negotiations for a $20bn contract for a natural gas block with Japanese firm Inpex.
+During this period, he was involved in the negotiations for a US$20bn contract for a natural gas block with Japanese firm Inpex.

 Cabinet minister

-On 23 October 2019, he was appointed Minister of Energy and Mineral Resources.
-On 4 February 2022, Tasrif was temporarily replaced by Bahlil Lahadalia as ad interim minister due to a COVID-19 infection.
+On 23 October 2019, he was appointed the Minister of Energy and Mineral Resources.
+Tasrif later contracted COVID-19 and on the 4th of February 2022 was temporarily replaced by Bahlil Lahadalia, who became the ad interim minister.